Negligent Dog Owner Lets Pet Roam Freely and Argues with Those Who Report Him

 The Social Implications of Irresponsible Pet Ownership

 The social dynamics surrounding pet ownership can often lead to conflicts, particularly when negligence is involved.
-Dr. Karen Thompson, a sociologist, notes that irresponsible behaviors can erode trust within communities, leading to heightened tensions among neighbors.
+A sociologist notes that irresponsible behaviors can erode trust within communities, leading to heightened tensions among neighbors.

 These dogs also jump on the OP, which could throw her off balance.